hugo-sebastiao/hugo-sebastiao.github.io/mds/FLIM.md

 - detector triggering
 - synchronization with TCSPC electronics

-This required integrating multiple hardware interfaces into a single coordinated software platform.
+This allowed multiple hardware interfaces to be integrated into a single coordinated control platform.

 ---